gramener/gramex/README.md

 Server
 --------------------------------------------------------------------------------

 The server is the core engine of Gramex.
-It offers a set of services such as URL mapping, logging, caching, etc that applications can use.
+It offers services such as URL mapping, logging, caching, etc that applications use.

-The server is configured by YAML file.
+The server is configured by layered config files.
 The server has a default `gramex.yaml`.
-Gramex runs in a home directory, which can have a `gramex.yaml` that overrides it.
-The YAML file configures each service independently:
+Gramex runs in a home directory, which can have a `gramex.yaml`, and can define other config files that further over-ride it.

+Configuration is stored in an ordered dictionary `gramex.config`:

+    {
+      "D:/gramex/gramex.conf.yaml": { ... },
+      "D:/app/gramex.conf.yaml": { ... },
+      "D:/app/demo1/gramex.conf.yaml": { ... }
+    }

+Apps can update these, or add a new key to `gramex.config`.
+Run `gramex.reconfigure()` to update all configurations (except `app:` and `conf:`).

+Each service has a corresponding configration section:

     - conf:         # Configuration files
     - app:          # Main app configuration section